micktwomey/notions/README.md

 # What's the deal with the name?

 "Notions" is sometimes used in Ireland to refer to someone who has ideas abover their station ("so and so has notions").
 It's typically Irish and a little bit mean, but often used in an ironic way.
-I picked it 'cos I thought it'd be funny (and maybe I have notions about writing a client library for a company called Notion).
+I picked it 'cos I thought it'd be funny (and maybe I have notions about writing a client library for a product produced by a company called Notion).